 Nuts make you fat… and other myths

 Fact: nuts are delicious.
 And they’re actually really good for you.
 So why aren’t we eating more of them?
-A recent study from the University of Wollongong found that only a tiny two percent of Australians are eating the recommended 30g of nuts a day.
+A study from the University of Wollongong found that only a tiny two percent of Australians are eating the recommended 30g of nuts a day.

 Avoiding nuts means you’re missing out on some pretty important nutrients.
 The researchers found that regular nut-eaters had significantly higher intakes of fibre, vitamin E, iron, magnesium and phosphorous.
 And despite the fact that many people say no to nuts because they think they’re fattening, the study revealed that nut consumption was not associated with increased weight, body mass index or waist circumference.